Powerlearnproject/se-assignment-day-2-git-and-github-Jazzyxo/README.md

 ## 8. Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?

 .
 Forking on GitHub is a process where you create a copy of an existing repository known as the "parent repository" under your own GitHub account.
 The forked repository is independent of the parent repository, allowing you to make changes without affecting the original project.

-How Forking Differs from Cloning
+-How Forking Differs from Cloning
 •	Ownership: When you fork a repository, you become the owner of the new forked repository, while when you clone a repository, you only make a local copy.
 •	Collaboration:  Forking allows multiple users to contribute to a shared codebase, while cloning creates a standalone copy.
 •	Contribution: Forking is primarily intended for contributors who want to suggest changes to the original project, while cloning is used for personal use or local development.

-Scenarios Where Forking is Useful
+-Scenarios Where Forking is Useful
 •	Suggesting Contributions: Forking allows you to make your own changes and submit them back to the original project through pull requests.
 •	Experimenting with Changes: You can try out different code modifications in your forked repository without affecting the parent project.
 •	Personalizing a Project: You can fork a repository to modify it according to your specific needs and preferences.